lambdamikel/Busch-2090/README.md

 #### Function keys

-The Next Generation Microtronic has an **additional 8 function keys.** From left to right, top to bottom, these are:
+The emulator has an **additional 8 function keys.** From left to right, top to bottom, these are:

 - ``LEFT, RIGHT``: in RUN mode, these are used for changing the display mode.
 The buttons are also used for cursor navigation for file name creation when saving a program to SDcard.